SHASTA GRANT

-Shasta Grant is the author of the chapbook Gather Us Up and Bring Us Home (Split Lip Press, 2017).
+Shasta Grant is the author of Gather Us Up and Bring Us Home (Split Lip Press, 2017).
 Ann Patchett selected her story, "Most Likely To," as the winner of the 2015 Kenyon Review Short Fiction Contest.
-She was a 2020 Aspen Words Emerging Writer Fellow and the 2016 Kathy Fish Fellow at SmokeLong Quarterly, where she is now an editor.
+She was a 2020 Aspen Words Emerging Writer Fellow and the 2016 Kathy Fish Fellow at SmokeLong Quarterly.

 She lives in Indianapolis with her husband, Chris Huntington, and their son.